Why do you do what you do?

 To learn more about proper financial planning, I pursued my dream to become a Wealth Advisor.

-As a wealth advisor, I strive to be not only a valuable resource but also a trusted advisor who can help improve the quality of people’s lives through finances, so they don’t suffer the same financial fate as my parents.
+As a wealth advisor, I strive to be not only a valuable resource but also a trusted advisor who can help improve the quality of people’s lives through finances, to help them avoid the same financial fate as my parents.

 What do you feel most grateful for in life?